-Yes, cots are fine for cold weather camping if you take a few things into account.
-Because they are raised off the floor, they do provide insulation by keeping you off the ground, and by being raised above the groundsheet, you will never end up wet if there is water ingress into the tent that accumulates on the floor of the tent.
+Yes, cots are fine for cold-weather camping if you take a few things into account.
+Because they are raised off the floor, they do provide benefits by keeping you off the ground, and by being raised above the groundsheet, you will never end up wet if there is water ingress into the tent that accumulates on the floor of the tent.

 However, if you are winter camping, you need to consider that cold air will circulate underneath the tent cot.
-This makes them well suited for camping in warm climates.
-Which is brilliant really as it makes them quite versatile
+This makes them well-suited for camping in warm climates.
+This is brilliant really as it makes them quite versatile

 So, you will need to consider an insulator of some kind if you are winter camping.
 A reflective tarp or perhaps a sleeping pad with insulation built in would be wise.